plone/training/docs/react/external_data.md

 ---
 html_meta:
-  "description": "Create a express server to provide the intial data for the component.
+  "description": "Create an express server to provide the initial data for the component.
 Write a redux middleware to fire a network request to get the initial data."
   "property=og:description": "Create a express server to provide the intial data for the component.
 Write a redux middleware to fire a network request to get the initial data."
   "property=og:title": "Creating A Simple Backend" "keywords": "Plone, Training, exercise, solution, react, node"